ml-struct-bio/cryodrgn/README.md

             -o backproject.128 \
             --first 10000

-The output structure `backproject.128/backproject.mrc` will not match the consensus reconstruction exactly as the `backproject_voxel` command backprojects phase-flipped particles onto the voxel grid, and because here we performed backprojection using only the first 10k images in the stack for quicker results.
+The output structure `backproject.128/backproject.mrc` will not be identical to the consensus reconstruction because we only used the first 10k particles images for quicker results.
-If the structure is too noisy, we can try using more images with `--first` or the entire stack instead (without `--first`).
+If the structure is too noisy to interpret, you can use more images with `--first 25000` or use the entire particle stack (by leaving off the `--first` flag).

 **Note:** If the volume does not resemble your structure, you may need to use the flag `--uninvert-data`.
 This flips the data sign (e.g. light-on-dark or dark-on-light), which may be needed depending on the convention used in upstream processing tools.

 ### 5. Running cryoDRGN heterogeneous reconstruction